-Polyprenyl Immunostimulant is a very safe product which has been tested and used by now in over 1,000 cats in several countries with no reports of adverse effects.
+Polyprenyl Immunostimulant™ is a very safe product which has been tested and used by now in thousands of cats in 41+ countries with no reports of adverse effects.
 Safety studies were conducted in 390 cats located in 10 states, from single- and multiple-cat environments.
 The cats belonged to private owners, rescuers, breeders, or resided in sanctuaries and shelters.
 The cats’ ages ranged from 2 days up to 17 years, and about half of all cats were pedigreed and belonged to 7 registered breeds.
-The study showed that oral application of 0.5 mg/kg Polyprenyl Immunostimulant twice daily for 15 days is safe for cats at or above 8 weeks of age.
+Oral application of 0.5 mg/kg Polyprenyl Immunostimulant™ twice daily for 15 days was safe for cats on the study.
 No adverse events were reported, albeit cats may not like the taste, or the smell.
 How many people expect their cat to love being medicated, in overall?
 We know of two who craved PI which should be due to the unpredictability of cats, as we know them.
-No adverse events were noted in the test when five cats were given 10x of the therapeutic dose (5 mg/kg) of Polyprenyl Immunostimulant.
-In tests with mice, 100x therapeutic doses are used, and those cause no adverse effects either.
+No adverse events were noted in the test when five cats were given 10x of the therapeutic dose (5 mg/kg) of Polyprenyl Immunostimulant™.
+In multiple tests with mice, 100x therapeutic doses of Polyprenyl Immunostimulant™ have been used, and those caused no adverse effects either.

 Dr. Diane Van Horn Hendrix (University of Tennessee-Knoxville) tested clinical safety of ocular topical drops with Polyprenyl Immunostimulant.
 In her study, cats were applied ocular drops in each eye twice daily for 14 days.
 No adverse events were noted.
 The paper was presented at the meeting of the American College of Veterinary Ophthalmologists in 2017.